zeek/zeek-docs/doc/scripts/base/bif/zeek.bif.zeek.rst

    recorded (when ``-w`` option is provided on the command line).

-   :cid: The connection identifier.
+   :param cid: The connection identifier.

-   :do_record: True to enable packet contents, and false to disable for the
+   :param do_record: True to enable packet contents, and false to disable for the
               connection identified by *cid*.